Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `df_90[numerical] = scaler.fit_transform(df_90[numerical])
 `

-We'll need cost codes with atleast 2 examples in the database to have atleast one example in both the training and testing datasets.
-So drop any codes with a count fewer than 2.
+We'll need cost codes with atleast 10 examples in the database to have atleast one example in both the training and testing datasets and we want enough samples so that the KNeighbors classifier has some data to work with.
+So drop any codes with a count fewer than 10 samples.

 `
-#When splitting for training and testing later, we'll need a minimum of 2 examples of each cost code.  `
+#When splitting for training and testing later, we'll need a minimum of 10 examples of each cost code.  `
 `#Assign cost code to a variable  `
 `df_count = df_90['Cost Code'].value_counts()`

-`#New dataframe only includes lines with cost codes with a count of 2 or greater`
+`#New dataframe only includes lines with cost codes with a count of 10 or greater`
-`df_90 = df_90[~df_90['Cost Code'].isin(df_count[df_count <= 2].index)]
+`df_90 = df_90[~df_90['Cost Code'].isin(df_count[df_count <= 10].index)]
 `

 Next, the categorical features Vendor and Unit of Measure need to be dealt with.
 I'll use one-hot-encoding for these features.